winglovecola/gREADME/README.md

 ## Description

-gREADME is a light weight node app that help you create a professional README.md for your github project really fast.
-Simply fill in the required fields and skip any section by enter a blank space.
+gREADME is a lightweight node app that helps you create a professional README.md for your GitHub project fast.
+Simply fill in the required fields and skip any section by entering a blank space.